ZemYG21/Zemichael-YG/README.md

 Hi 👋 My name is Zemichael (Zemi) Gebreyohannes
 ===============================================

-Computer Science UG| Old Dominion University
+Computer Science | Data Science | Old Dominion University
 --------------------------------------------

 Hi, I am a third year student at Old Dominion University with experience in Python, Java, and C++.
 Interested in software engineering, data science, and finance.